|Counselor & Student/Parent Resources||Q & A's||Contact Information|

 Who is eligible to participate in the Dual Enrollment Program?

-Juniors and seniors may become eligible based on their 10th or 11th Grade TAKS scores or one of the other tests listed on the registration form.
-They must pass the section of the TAKS that corresponds to the course for which they would like to enroll.
+Juniors and seniors may become eligible based on one of the tests listed on the table below.
+They must pass the section of the exam that corresponds to the course for which they would like to enroll.
 Freshmen and sophomores are not eligible to participate in the Dual Enrollment Program unless they receive prior permission from their High School Administrators and is approved by Texas A&M University-Kingsville.
+A Letter of Recommendation must be submitted along with their application/registration packet by their high school administrator which will then be submitted to the Provost of the university for final approval.

 What is TSI?
 How does it affect me?